 Round core construction was the standard method of construction for many years—up until hex core strings were developed.
-Though most manufacturers these days favor hex core strings for a number of reasons that we’ll get into here shortly, round core strings are still made by many manufacturers (GHS, DR, La Bella, Newtone, Thomastik, and yours truly for our bass strings).
+Though most manufacturers these days favor hex core strings for a number of reasons that we’ll get into here shortly, round core strings are still made by many manufacturers (GHS, DR, La Bella, Newtone, Thomastik, and of course, yours truly).

 The primary advantage of round core construction is that more of the surface area of the core wire is in contact with the winding (in theory, nearly 100%) which means a greater density for a string of the same gauge, vs a hex core string.
-Generally, round core strings are slightly more flexible than their hex core brethren, but because of this are also slightly less stable, which can lead to tuning stability issues as well as premature breakage.
+Generally, round core strings are slightly more flexible than their hex core brethren.

 Tonally, the biggest different with round core guitar strings is that they tend to have a much boomier bottom end, and less high end clarity than hex core strings.

-At Stringjoy, we use round cores on our bass strings, because that boominess gives them a full, bottom-heavy characteristic that we really dig.
-At the same time, the breakage and tuning stability issues of round core strings are not a big factor when it comes to bass strings, because of their larger diameter and compound-wound construction.
+At Stringjoy, we use round cores in our pure nickel Broadways, because that boominess gives them a full, bottom-heavy characteristic that we really dig.

 Hex Core Guitar Strings